mlip-cmu/s2025/lectures/02_systems/systems.md

   * When not feeling well -- please stay home and get well, and email us for accommodation
   * When using generative AI to generate responses (or email/slack messages) -- please ask it to be brief and to the point!

+* Remember to post introduction to #social if you haven't yet

 ----